dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 ) -> Iterator[TDataItems]:
 ```

-`date_start`: Parameter sets the initial value for the "date_start" parameter in
+`date_start`: parameter sets the initial value for the "date_start" parameter in
 dlt.sources.incremental.
 It is based on the last pipeline run or defaults to today's date minus the
 specified number of days in the "initial_load_past_days" parameter.